Climate and Average Weather Year Round in Wichita Kansas, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Wichita varies significantly throughout the year.

 The wetter season lasts 5.5 months, from April 9 to September 25, with a greater than 24% chance of a given day being a wet day.
-The chance of a wet day peaks at 42% on June 7.
+The month with the most wet days in Wichita is June, with an average of 11.6 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Wichita changes throughout the year.

 Rain alone is the most common for 12 months, from January 8 to January 2.
-The highest chance of a day with rain alone is 42% on June 7.
+The month with the most days of rain alone in Wichita is June, with an average of 11.6 days.

 Snow alone is the most common for 6.0 days, from January 2 to January 8.
-The highest chance of a day with snow alone is 3% on January 30.
+The month with the most days of snow alone in Wichita is January, with an average of 0.9 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Wichita experiences extreme seasonal variation in monthly rainfall.

-The snowy period of the year lasts for 3.6 months, from November 24 to March 11, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 30, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 3.6 months, from November 24 to March 11, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Wichita is January, with an average snowfall of 2.4 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.